3dcitydb/3dcitydb-docs/source/impexp/import-preferences/resources.rst

 .. note::
    All database operations within one batch are buffered in main memory before being submitted to the database.
-Thus, the Importer/Exporter might run out of memory if the batch size is too high.
+Thus, the Importer/Exporter might run out of memory if the batch size is too high (see :numref:`impexp_launching_chapter` for how to increase the available main memory).
 After a batch is submitted, the transaction is committed.

 **Cache settings**